 This may seem kind of strange, but spicy foods can lead to GERD causing stomach acid to back up into the throat and esophagus.
 This frequent “stomach acid bath” is not good for vocal health.
 See a doctor if you have this issue.

 When you are ill or fatigued, rest and rest your voice.
-If your voice has become hoarse for longer than two weeks due to an upper respiratory infection, see Coastal ENT.
+If your voice has become hoarse for longer than two weeks due to an upper respiratory infection, see a provider at Coastal ENT right away.
 Constantly clearing your throat can irritate your vocal cords.

 Prevent vocal health problems by paying attention to potential issues, and see Coastal ENT at (912) 355-2335 if your voice has become weak or you find it difficult to speak.